JackDevAU/testing-github-tinacms/README.md

 - http://localhost:3000/exit-admin : log out of Tina Cloud
 - http://localhost:4001/altair/ : GraphQL playground to test queries and browse the API documentation

+## Deployment

+### GitHub Pages

+This starter can be deployed to GitHub Pages.
+A GitHub Actions workflow is included that handles the build and deployment process.

+To deploy to GitHub Pages:

+1. In your repository settings, ensure GitHub Pages is enabled and set to deploy from the `gh-pages` branch
+2. Push changes to your main branch - the workflow will automatically build and deploy the site

+> [!NOTE]
+> When deploying to GitHub Pages, you'll need to update your secrets in Settings | Secrets and variables | Actions to include:
+> - `NEXT_PUBLIC_TINA_CLIENT_ID`
+> - `TINA_TOKEN`
+>
+> You get these from your TinaCloud project - [read the docs](https://tina.io/docs/tina-cloud/deployment-options/github-pages)

+> [!IMPORTANT]
+> GitHub Pages does not support server side code, so this will run as a static site.
+If you don't want to deploy to GitHub pages, just delete `.github/workflows/build-and-deploy.yml`

 ### Building the Starter Locally (Using the hosted content API)

 Replace the `.env.example`, with `.env`